Native American Tribal Management

-Develops the skills of people who work or plan to work in a First Nation environment including fundamental management skills, and how a Native nation’s legal, political and cultural context impact an organization’s work.
+Develops the skills of people who work or plan to work in a Tribal organization or Native American business environment.
+Areas covered include fundamental management skills, and how a Native nation's legal, political and cultural context impact an organization's work

 Program Outline